neon-beat/neon-beat-back/README.md

 - [x] Replace boolean value of POST /admin/game/answer route by a tri-state value (Correct, Incomplete, Wrong)
 - [x] Add shuffle query param to /admin/start and shuffle the songs (if requester) at start, not game creation
 - [x] Keep playlist song order (from given JSON) if no shuffle
-- [ ] Raise a specific error if a Team's buzzer ID is not connected while launching the game
+- [x] Log a warning if a connected buzzer is not paired while launching the game
 - [ ] Implement a TryFrom instead of `impl From<(GameListItemEntity, PlaylistEntity)> for GameListItem` (compare playlist IDs)
 - [ ] Remove unecessary pub(crate) functions
 - [ ] Replace Vec<Teams> by HashMap if it is better